Rahuletto/typwrite/README.md

 # Tipe
+> Pronounced as `/tʌɪp/`

 A type-testing website thats aesthetically pleasing with a sweet touch of that old retro style.
-> Just made to learn SolidJS.
 Where your fingers dance across the keyboard like nobody’s watching

 ### Why tipe?
-- No crap
+- No fuss
 - 0 distractions.
 Focus on the text
 - Aesthetically pleasing